Community Cats Program

 Harrington, DE 19952

 Please make checks payable to the City of Harrington.

 - Community Cats Donation Form

 - Volunteer.
 People are needed to assist with trapping feral cats for transportation to a veterinary clinic and to take care of colonies of cats.
 Being a caretaker involves providing food, water, and shelter for feral cats; monitoring the cats for problems; and trapping new cats to be TNRed.
 The caretaker is a vital person to the long-term strategy of the TNR program to reduce the number of feral cats and improve quality of life.
-If you would like to donate your time to trapping or colony care-taking, please contact Tom Carroll at (302) 398-4428.
+If you would like to donate your time to trapping or colony care-taking, please contact the Code Enforcement Officer at (302) 398-4428.

 - Report free-roaming cats.
-Please call Tom Carroll at (302) 398-4428 to report feral cats so that they can become part of the TNR program.
+Please call the Code Enforcement Officer at (302) 398-4428 to report feral cats so that they can become part of the TNR program.

 Information for cat owners:

 As part of the feral cat management strategy, volunteers will be trapping cats to be spayed or neutered and vaccinated for rabies.
 If you own a cat in Harrington, the following is recommended:

 - Keep your cat indoors.
 This will ensure that your cat is not misidentified as a free-roaming cat.

 - Collar your cat if it is outdoors.
 Trappers can easily identify your cat as a pet if it is wearing a collar.